 This list is created usually by a group of users and stakeholders in association with the national statistics office or the agency charged with producing the country's official poverty statistics.
 The list is exhaustive, covering items like clothing and footwear, shelter, fuel and light, household goods, health services, personal care, and education.
 Costs per person are assigned to each item.
-Hence, if nfpl (non-food poverty line) denotes the sum of the costs, then: tpl=fpl+nfpl
+Hence, if nfpl (non-food poverty line) denotes the sum of the costs for these non food items and fpl (the food poverty line) denotes the sum of these food items the , then tpl the total poverty line: tpl=fpl+ nfpl